Multi-Armed Sampling Problem and the End of Exploration: LOWER BOUNDS

 First, we define a class of performance functions that do not have an unreasonable amount of access to the environment.
 Specifically, we say a performance function is \emph{environment agnostic} if it can be written as a deterministic function of $(\pi, \omega^\pi, \omega^\nu)$.
 Such a performance function has no direct access to the distribution of the environment and instead only depends on the realization of it, i.e., $\omega^\nu$.
 As such, if two environments are sufficiently similar so that they produce similar realizations with high probability, then such a performance function would have a difficult time distinguishing between the environments.
 This is the core idea we use to obtain lower bounds.
 Note that \emph{all performance functions considered in this paper are environment-agnostic.}

 Next, we state the main lemma which provides a lower bound on the sum of the regret of a single policy in two different environments based on the difference between the environments.
 To put it simply, if the environments are sufficiently different, then a policy that performs well in one environment can not perform well in the other.
-Thus providing a lower bound on the sum of the regret for two environments.
 See Appendix~\ref{apx:lem:lower-bound} for the proof.

 \begin{lemma} Let $\nu$ and $\nu'$ denote multi-armed sampling problems with reward functions $r : [k] \to \B{R}$ and $r' : [k] \to \B{R}$ and unit normal noise and let $\epsilon := \max_i | r_i - r'_i |$, $p := \op{softmax}(r)$ and $p' := \op{softmax}(r')$.
 Then, for any policy $\pi$, statistical distance $d$, and environment agnostic performance function $f$ as defined above, we have